The Canning Stock Route

 No. 18 Well, Canning Stock Route.
 Image courtesy of WA Health Libraries Network: 001069D.

-During the first drove three men—George Shoesmith, James Thompson and an Aboriginal stockman who was known as 'Chinaman'—were speared by Aborigines near Well 37, later known as Haunted Well.
+During the first drove, three men – George Shoesmith, James Thompson and an Aboriginal stockman who was known as 'Chinaman' – were speared by Aborigines near Well 37, later known as Haunted Well.
 Their graves are not far from that of Jock McLennan's, a prospector who died in 1922 after being clubbed to death by Aborigines.
 Reprisal attacks on Aborigines followed.
 One attack by drovers and a policeman resulted in the death of at least 19 Aborigines near several of the wells dotting the Stock Route.
 In 2007, Tjungurayi recalled killings between Wells 45 and 50 where Aboriginal people fell victim to the stock route, suffering being chained and eventually burnt.

 I believe as a stock route it wasn't terribly successful at all.